enkidevs/curriculum/web/html/links-ii/image-mailto.md

 `mailto:` can have four *header fields*: `cc`, `bcc`, `subject`, and `body`.

-Attributes are added by writing their name followed by an equal sign and the attribute's value.
+Header fields are added by writing their name followed by an equal sign and the field's value.

 > 💡 When adding the subject and/or the body, rather than using spaces between words it is recommended to write `%20`[1] in place of each space.